simondoesstuff/TexToIL/README.md

 # LaTeX -> IL Code

-*LatexProcessing* is a parser for math expressions in LaTeX form with support for variables and trancendentals.
+*LatexProcessing* is a parser for math expressions in LaTeX form with support for variables and trancendental functions.
 Expressions are lexed, parsed, and assembled into native c# expression trees which compile to IL code.
 Compiled expression can be executed with differing variables successively and rapidly without reparsing the entire string.

 # The Mission